imazen/resizer/docs/extend/extending-imagebuilder.md

 1. Calls LoadImage(source) to acquire a source bitmap
 2. Calls PreAcquireStream
-3. If destination is a string, stream, acquires an output stream from `dest`
+3. If destination is a string or stream, acquires an output stream from `dest`
 4. If dest is a stream, calls buildToStream.
 Otherwise, calls buildToBitmap.

 Convenience method for getting a Bitmap result (Wraps above method):